A Short Commentary on

 No matter what disturbing emotions and attitudes we have, it is necessary to apply remedies to them and not be discouraged.
 In so doing, then very slowly we will be able to resolve our problems and, eventually, be rid of them forever.
 We will find that gradually we improve each year.
 Since the mind, by nature, is not stained by these disturbing emotions and attitudes, we can succeed if we set our minds to cleansing themselves.
 As the suffering we experience is due to our minds not being disciplined or tamed, this is what we need to remedy.
 But it will not come about all at once.

 For example, if we are trying to make a very wild and unruly person more peaceful and cultivated, we can only succeed slowly and gradually over many, many years.
 The same is true with our minds.
 Although we have faults, we can slowly improve.
 We can see a similar phenomenon with children.
 At first, they do not know anything; they are completely uneducated.
 But they go through the various classes at school, the first grade, second and so on, and eventually through this gradual process they learn and become educated.
-The same is true when we build a house, we do it story by story, floor by floor.
+The same is true when we build a house, we do it storey by storey, floor by floor.
 We do it gradually without worrying about how long it will take, and just progress straightforwardly through the various stages involved until we complete the task.
 We need to apply this same attitude when dealing with our minds.

 As for setting our motivation, we need to try to do this as best as we can, at our own levels, and slowly we will be able to improve it through stages as described in the lam-rim or “Graded Path.”
 Most of you know about this, but for the new people here I shall explain a little about some of its main points.